KamilSJaron/genomic-features-of-parthenogenetic-animals/README.md

 ## Sample labels

-The labels of genomes are composed of genus and species name `Gspe`.
+The labels of genomes are composed of **G**enus and **spe**cies name `Gspe`.
 Some of genomes were sequenced multiple times therefore every sample label is followed by index of the seuqenced individual.
 For for instance second sequencing of _Meloidogyne incognita_ wouble be `Minc2`.

+***

 ## Development